kontang5/design-pattern/README.md

 # Design Pattern

-Implementation of *Design Pattern* in Java with description and class diagram.
+Implementation of *GoF Design Pattern* in Java with description and class diagram.
 Based on *Java 17*.

+## Introduction

+Design Pattern is a general solution to a commonly occurring problem in software design.
+It is based on Object-Oriented—encapsulation, inheritance, and polymorphism—with SOLID principles.

+> [!Note]
+> There is no silver bullet and **The Pattern** is not a *panacea*.
+> Tailor the solution to the specific problem as possible.

 ## Table of Contents